Boston University School of Medicine

 Receptor trafficking in health and disease

-Cells constantly insert and remove receptor proteins at the cell surface to internalize nutrients and signaling molecules and to respond to changes in the extracellular environment.
-Clathrin-mediated endocytosis is the major receptor internalization route in eukaryotic cells and controls the cell surface levels of numerous receptor classes including nutrient receptors such as transferrin and LDL receptors , signaling receptors such as EGF receptor and other receptor tyrosine kinases (RTKs), and cell-cell and cell-matrix receptors such as cadherins and integrins, respectively.
+is the major receptor internalization route in eukaryotic cells and controls the cell surface levels of numerous receptor classes including nutrient receptors such as transferrin and LDL receptors , signaling receptors such as EGF receptor and other receptor tyrosine kinases (RTKs), and cell-cell and cell-matrix receptors such as cadherins and integrins, respectively.
+As such, endocytosis controls how cells sense and respond to their environment.
 Following internalization, receptors are then sorted through an elaborate, not yet well-understood endosomal system that either allows receptors to enter into a variety of recycling pathways to return to the cell surface, or sorts receptors to lysosomes for degradation.
 Importantly, receptor sorting is also directly linked to receptor function.
 For example, growth factor-bound EGF receptor triggers different signaling cascades at the cell surface and on endosomes and in fact, needs to be delivered to lysosomes to terminate signaling events.

-Our research focus is to understand how receptor transport controls and drives complex physiological processes.
-We combine molecular biology, protein biochemistry and cell biology approaches to define the protein machineries and to reveal the mechanisms driving receptor internalization and sorting, spanning the range from studying protein-protein interactions on the amino acid level, over determining the role of these proteins in the internalization and subsequent transport of receptors in various cell systems including neurons, to analyzing the impact of impairing the function of these proteins on physiological processes such as cell migration and differentiation, plasticity, and cell signaling.
-In particular, we want to understand how endosomal sorting determines the signaling potential of RTKs and how misregulation of these sorting decisions contributes to tumorigenicity and cancer.
-A second focus is on understanding how changes in the trafficking of receptors for ApoE, an important genetic risk factor for Alzheimer’s disease, affect neuronal function and promote the development and progression of Alzheimer’s disease.
+The focus of our research is to understand how receptor transport controls and drives complex physiological processes.
+We combine molecular biology, protein biochemistry, microscopy and cell biology approaches to define the protein machineries and mechanisms driving intracellualr receptor transport, spanning the range from studying protein-protein interactions on the amino acid level, over determining the role of these proteins in receptor transport in various cell systems, to analyzing the impact of impairing the function of these proteins on physiological processes such as cell migration, epithelial differentiation, and cell signaling.
+In particular, we want to understand how endosomal sorting determines the function of RTKs and how misregulation of these sorting decisions contributes to tumorigenicity and cancer metastasis.
+A second project aims to understand how changes in the trafficking of Glut4 and insulin receptor affect adipocyte function and insulin response and promote the development and progression of insulin resistance and diabetes.
+Our long-term goal is to find ways to manipulate intracellular sorting decisions such that we can modulate the fate, function and activity of receptor proteins that are key to disease development and progression.

 - Interplay between Rab35 and Arf6 controls cargo recycling to coordinate cell adhesion and migration.
 Allaire PD, Seyed Sadr M, Chaineau M, Seyed Sadr E, Konefal S, Fotouhi M, Maret D, Ritter B, Del Maestro RF, McPherson PS.
 J Cell Sci.
 2013 Feb 1;126(Pt 3):722-31.